planetruby/gems/_posts/2015-04-02-html-proofer.md

 ## What’s the html-proofer gem?

-Let’s thank Garen Torikian and friends who have bundled up a all these checks and more in an ready-to-use gem, that is, html-proofer.
+Let’s thank Garen Torikian and friends who have bundled up a all these checks and more in a ready-to-use gem, that is, html-proofer.

 Let's try it on the Open Mundi (world.db) project site: